 3. Standard picture books — Traditionally, picture books are 32-page books for ages 4-8 (this age may vary slightly by publisher).
 Manuscripts can be up about 1000 words, though they are trending toward shorter texts (500-800 words being the average today).
 Plots are simple (no sub-plots or complicated twists) with one main character who embodies the child’s emotions, concerns and viewpoint.
 The illustrations (on every page or every other page) play as great a role as the text in telling the story.
 Occasionally a picture book will exceed 1000 words if the story is more complex; this is usually geared toward the upper end of the age spectrum.
 Picture books cover a wide range of topics and styles.
 The list of School Library Journal’s best picture books is a good place to start your research.
 Nonfiction in the picture book format can go up to age 10, 48 pages in length, or up to about 2000 words of text.

-Middle grade — This is the golden age of reading for many children, ages 8-12.
+Book Genres: Middle grade — This is the golden age of reading for many children, ages 8-12.
 Manuscripts suddenly get longer (100-150 pages), stories more complex (sub-plots involving secondary characters are woven through the story) and themes more sophisticated.
 Kids get hooked on characters at this age, which explains the popularity of series with 20 or more books involving the same cast.
 Protagonists are kids age 9-13, or other characters (fantasy characters, animals, etc.) that embody the worldview and emotions of middle grade kids.
 Fiction genres range from contemporary to historical to science fiction/fantasy; nonfiction includes biographies, science, history and multicultural topics.
+Narrative nonfiction is also hot in this category.
 Check out these popular middle grade books to get you started.